 In 1995 our ad agency installed Macs throughout.
 I was passing the Creative Director’s office where I heard him shouting ‘OPEN FILE, OPEN FILE DAMNIT!’.
 He was holding the mouse like a microphone and shouting into it.

 Remember the Mac II?
 It had room for two disk drives.
-One night, the cleaning lady accidently pushed on the plate covering the second unused drive bay.
+One night, the cleaning lady accidentally pushed on the plate covering the second unused drive bay.
 The cover plate fell on the motherboard inside the computer.
-A couple of weeks later, an operator decided to format some diskettes and accidently inserts the disk in the empty hole.
+A couple of weeks later, an operator decided to format some diskettes and accidentally inserts the disk in the empty hole.
 The disk simply fell on the motherboard as well.
-The operator waited for a while and then decided to insert another disk and another one and another one….
-Finally he decided to call us.
+The operator waited for a while and then decided to insert another disk and another one and another one… Finally, he decided to call us.
 He claimed his Mac had ‘eaten’ an entire box of disks!

 Why do people start working in prepress?

 “I got into prepress because I heard of the strippers.”

 “I got into prepress because I had heard that they could always use dingbats and dummies.”

 “I got into prepress because I had heard that they could always use dingbats and dummies AND creeps in the gutter…”